gofynd/fdk-client-kotlin/documentation/APPLICATION.md

 | --------- | ----  | --- |
 | pincode | String? | The PIN Code of the area, e.g. 400059 |

-Get city from PIN Code
+Use this API to retrieve a city by its PIN Code.

 *Success Response:*